top of page

 • Learn how local non-profit organizations are working to conserve stunning Golden Mantella frogs and managing wildlife through protecting globally important habitat

-• Look for Indri, Ring-tailed, and Sifaka Lemurs, chameleons, and frongs
+• Look for Indri, Ring-tailed, and Sifaka Lemurs, chameleons, and butterflies

 • Extend your trip with a 6-day tour to find Sickle-billed Vanga, Schlegel's Asity, Madagascar Fish-Eagle, Coquerel's Sifaka, and Mouse Lemurs

-This living laboratory of evolution is often termed the "eighth continent" and is unlike anywhere else on Earth.
-The island contains approximately 120 endemic bird species including the Critically Endangered Madagascar Fish-Eagle and Blue Coua and is also home to more than 100 types of Lemur, from the tiny Mouse Lemur to the singing Indri.
-The reptiles and amphibians won't disappoint either; think Leaf-tailed Geckos, Rainbow-colored Chameleons, and brilliantly-patterned frogs.
-You'll walk through dense rainforests and explore Baobab-strewn landscapes.
+This living laboratory of evolution is unlike anywhere else in the World.
+The island contains approximately 120 endemic bird species including the Critically Endangered Madagascar Fish-Eagle, extraordinary Blue Coua, and is home to more than 100 types of lemur, from the tiny Mouse Lemur to the dancing Sifaka.
+The reptiles and amphibians won't disappoint either; think electric-green geckos, rainbow-colored chameleons, and brilliantly-patterned frogs.
+You'll walk through dense rainforests and explore Baobab-studded landscapes.
 Every region offers uniquely different wildlife, making the island feel like multiple countries in one.
-Visiting responsibly, supports local conservation efforts, helps fund national parks, and empowers local communities.
-Eco-tourism is one of the most sustainable ways to preserve Madagascar’s rare habitats.

 â€‹